marcklei/parcel-antd-react-starter/README.md

 ```

 ## Try your production build
-One easy way to try your production build is to use `http-server` for example.
+One easy way trying your production build is to use `http-server` for example.

 1. `yarn global add http-server`
 2. cd into your project directory